STOmics/SAW/README.md

 **For more information, refer to "script/pre_buildIndexedRef"**

 ###    Get Stereo-seq Chip T mask file
-- If you want to access mask file (.h5/.bin) for your own data, please contact BGI-FAS team.
+- If you want to access mask file (.h5/.bin) for your own data, please contact your salesmen or your team project administrator.
 - To access mask file for published paper, please go to [CNGBdb](https://db.cngb.org/) > [STOmicsDB](https://db.cngb.org/stomics) > [Collections](https://db.cngb.org/stomics/collections).